prestodb/presto/presto-docs/src/main/sphinx/functions/color.rst

     "#CDE" is converted to a bigint with the hexadecimal value 0xCCDDEE.

-.. function:: get_red(color) -> int

-    Returns the red component of the bigint color parameter.
-For example the bigint color 0x778899 is converted to an integer with the hexidecimal value 0x77.

-.. function:: get_green(color) -> int

-    Returns the green component of the bigint color parameter.
-For example the bigint color 0x778899 is converted to an integer with the hexidecimal value 0x88.

-.. function:: get_blue(color) -> int

-    Returns the blue component of the bigint color parameter.
-For example the bigint color 0x778899 is converted to an integer with the hexidecimal value 0x99.

 .. function:: rgb(red, green, blue) -> bigint

     Returns a bigint capturing the RGB value of three component color